department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-findings.md

 ![home-pg-clicks-3-studies](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/public-websites/home-page/research/2022-09-redesign-usability-round2/images/home-pg-clicks-3-studies.png)

+2. Just over half of the participants (6 of 11) wanted to sign in before doing any tasks.
+> *"You will need to sign in, so why not sign in first.
+I don’t know how to do it without signing in.
+This feels backward since you need to sign in anyways" (p1).*
+> *"Once you login, everything is easier to find information" (p4, who signs in first every time he goes to VA.gov).*

-2. **Many participants got stuck on some of the tasks, and when that happened, most *didn't* try to use search**.
+4. **Many participants got stuck on some of the tasks, and when that happened, most *didn't* try to use search**.
      1. 10 of 11 participants got stuck on some task(s) during the sessions.
+This includes 5 of the 6 participants who said they'd sign in first, as well as others who didn't sign in first.
      1. Most people didn't use search at all; only 5 of 11 participants tried it.
-The new search box was used by 3 of 11 participants, and 2 other participants used search in the header.
+The new search box was used by 3 of 11 participants, and 2 other participants used search in the header (where they were used to it being).
      1. 4 of the 5 people used search when they said they were stuck, and 2 of the 5 used it *every time* they were stuck.
      1. 2 people used search when they didn't appear to be stuck.
-3. ***Message your doctor* had the lowest task success rate**, which was lower than the previous round of usability testing (**55%** this time *vs.* 83% before).
+5. ***Message your doctor* had the lowest task success rate**, which was lower than the previous round of usability testing (**55%** this time *vs.* 83% before).
 5 of 11 participants used the new *VA health care* link in *Popular*, but others were confused because they're accustomed to doing this task in MyHealtheVet.
 One person thought the thought the *VA Health care* link would be about applying and so didn't click on it.
      1. Three other tasks had low success rates: *Compare education benefits by school, Learn what else is new from the VA,* and *Add spouse*.
      1. Below is the summary of all task success rates and participant ratings of difficulty: ![task-success&ratings](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/public-websites/home-page/research/2022-09-redesign-usability-round2/images/task-success%26ratings.png)
-4. Some participants didn't click on either of the promos.
+6. Some participants didn't click on either of the promos.
      1. Many participants (5 of 11) **didn't think that the PACT Act article was about a change in benefits** and scrolled down past it to the footer to press releases, header, or *Find benefit resources and support*.
 One person didn't know what the PACT Act was (see quote below), but we don't know specifics on why the others didn't open the PACT Act article.
 It may have been because it looks like a banner ad or hero image at the top of the page, and/or because they thought looked like news rather than benefit changes (as stated in the user task).
      3. Four participants didn't notice the *More VA News* link.
 They were looking in the header, the footer (in *More VA resources > Get VA updates* and *Outreach materials*), and *Find benefit resources and support* in *Other search tools*.
 One participant said that they expected news to be at the top of the page, but the *More VA news* link they found was a lot farther down the page.
      4. One participant said that VA News is *"just taking up space and not helping with a task" (p11)*.